rgeirhos/texture-vs-shape/README.md

 These are the raw stimuli used in our experiments.
 Each directory contains stimuli images split into 16 subdirectories (one per category).

+# FAQ

+#### Code to run style transfer:
+I used [Leon Gatys' code](https://github.com/leongatys/PytorchNeuralStyleTransfer) to run style transfer with default settings and hyperparameters as specified in the code.
+The final content and style loss depend on the image.

+#### In addition to the cue conflict stimuli, can you share the stimuli for the texture experiment / the 'original' experiment / ...?
+Unfortunately, the image permissions do not allow me to share or distribute these stimuli.